Microsoft moves closer to completing $69 billion Activision takeover after court rebuffs regulators

 The case has been a difficult test for the FTC’s stepped-up scrutiny of the tech industry’s business practices under its chairperson, Lina Khan, appointed in 2021 by President Joe Biden.
 Standing legal doctrine has favored mergers between companies that don’t directly compete with one another.

+Khan came under fire from Republicans at a hearing Thursday in the House of Representatives for the agency’s enforcement record, with one California lawmaker questioning whether the FTC was picking losing fights against mergers on purpose to pressure Congress to update its antitrust laws.

+“Absolutely not,” Khan replied, while acknowledging that “unfortunately, things don’t always go our way.”

-The FTC said Corley, herself a Biden nominee, applied the wrong legal standard by effectively requiring its attorneys to prove their full case now rather than in a trial due to start in August before the FTC’s in-house judge.
+The FTC’s appeal said Corley, herself a Biden nominee, applied the wrong legal standard by effectively requiring its attorneys to prove their full case now rather than in a trial due to start in August before the FTC’s in-house judge.

 It was the FTC, however, that had asked Corley for an urgent hearing on its request to block Microsoft and Activision Blizzard from rushing to close the deal.
 The agency’s argument was that if the deal closed now, it would be harder to reverse the merger if it was later found to violate antitrust laws.

-In its response to the appeal, Microsoft countered that it could easily divest Activision Blizzard later if it had to.
+In its response to the appeal, Microsoft countered that it could “readily divest” Activision Blizzard later if it had to.
 It has long defended the deal as good for gaming.

 The deal still faces an obstacle in the United Kingdom, though one it now appears closer to surmounting.